HugCls/HugCls/README.md

-2023-10-11: "Do not regret the past.
-Look to the future." - Soyen Shaku
+2023-10-12: "Quiet people have the loudest minds." - Stephen King